Estate Management Policy

 Garages are to be used to store vehicles.
 Longhurst Group will not be held responsible should personal items that have been stored in garages be damaged or stolen.

-It is the responsibility of the tenant to report any repairs that need attention to Longhurst Group in line with the tenancy agreement for the garage.
-Tenants should not sub-let the garage under any circumstances; possession proceedings will commence should this be the case.
+It is the responsibility of the customer to report any repairs that need attention to Longhurst Group in line with the tenancy agreement for the garage.
+Customers should not sub-let the garage under any circumstances; possession proceedings will commence should this be the case.

 Longhurst Group aims to remove graffiti within 7 days from the date reported and offensive graffiti within 24 hours of being reported.

 As a responsible landlord, employer and business, the Group wishes to protect the personal safety of its colleagues and customers, as well as that of members of the public.
 It also wishes to make communities and office spaces safe places to live and work.